 - Basal cell carcinoma is the most common eyelid malignancy, and occurs as a small module at the inner aspect of the eye (medial canthus).
 They are locally invasive and require surgical excision.

 - Squamous cell carcinoma is not as common, and appears red and scaly with an ulcer in the center.
 It is prone to distant spread so must be excised as soon as possible.

 - Sebaceous carcinoma is seen in elderly population, and can spread to lymph nodes and distant organs.
 Radical surgery is often needed.
-Melanomas are rare and could need excision.
+Melanomas are rare and may possibly need excision.

 Other Eyelid lesions

 These include Xanthelasma, nevi and Caruncular Tumors.
 Most are benign and require simple treatments.
 Xanthalesma is associated with high cholesterol levels in the blood.
 Nevi need excision if they change size or shape

 - skin growth that increases in size

 - mole or birthmark with irregular border and changes in size, thickness or texture